7 database lessons you can learn from "Star Trek: TNG"

 It doesn’t matter how well you set up your database, what machines you provision, etc. At some point, something is going to go wrong.
 It may be your mistake, it may be someone else’s, or it may be nobody’s mistake at all.
 Sooner or later, bad luck comes for us all.

-This is why it’s good to have the protection that comes from a distributed database, and for mission-critical workloads, to consider multi-cloud and/hybrid cloud solutions.
+This is why it’s good to have the protection that comes from a distributed database, and for mission-critical workloads, to consider multi-region, hybrid, or multi-cloud deployments.
 No matter what kind of system you set up, you’ll have node outages.
-AZ outages.
-On a long enough timeline, you’ll probably have region outages and even cloud provider outages.
+You’ll have AZ outages.
+On a long enough timeline, you’ll probably have region outages and potentially even cloud provider outages.

-But none of those things have to mean database outages or outages for your application if you’ve prepared in advance and chosen a distributed database that can support (for example) multi-cloud deployments to survive even the worse outages.
-(Did we mention CockroachDB supports multi-cloud?)
+But none of those things have to mean database outages or outages for your application if you’ve prepared in advance and chosen a distributed database that can support (for example) a broad variety of deployments to survive even the worst outages.
+(Did we mention CockroachDB supports all three major cloud providers, on-prem deployments, multi-region deployments, and multi-cloud deployments?)

 “The time for glory is here!
 It is not a time to worry about stabilizers!”